 Academic excellence is a natural expectation from a private school.
 This is why we value multiple accreditations of all three school forms, consistent, comprehensive professional development of our teaching staff and state-of-the-art facilities.
 At the same time, we understand that academics alone do not sufficiently allow for the development of the whole child.
 Music, theatre, art and sport play important roles in our balanced curricular programme, and are integrated into our wide range of extracurricular activities as well.
 Finally, we teach the importance of social responsibility already at a young age, thus guiding our pupils to develop into intellectual and mature world citizens.

 Many of the conflicts which characterise our times are ultimately motivated by cultural, and often religious, intolerance.

 It is important to us that young people are not only endowed with knowledge about a range of cultures and religions, but also with a natural feeling of empathy.

 Our pupils are instructed within a multicultural, interreligious, multilingual environment in order to acquire the necessary skills which enable them to represent and advocate their own convictions and values while still being able to encounter other views and perspectives with appreciation and openness.

 Our faculty members are recruited from many different national and cultural backgrounds.
-What they all have in common is a passion for helping children to learn.
+What they all have in common is a passion for education.
 We particularly value teachers who actively pursue their own professional development and growth and who are eager to benefit from working collaboratively as part of a team.